linkchecker/linkchecker/doc/src/man/linkchecker.rst

     URLs matching the given regular expression will only be syntax checked.
     This option can be given multiple times.
     See section `REGULAR EXPRESSIONS`_ for more info.

-.. option:: -N STRING, --nntp-server=STRING

-    Specify an NNTP server for news: links.
-Default is the environment variable :envvar:`NNTP_SERVER`.
-If no host is given, only the syntax of the link is checked.

 .. option:: --no-follow-url=REGEX